sipwise/jenkins-job-builder/doc/source/installation.rst

   When this option is set to True, that behavior changes and it will only overwrite the description if you specified it in the yaml.
 False by default.

+**recursive**
+  (Optional) If set to True, jenkins job builder will recursively search for yaml files if a directory is passed.

+**exclude**
+  (Optional) If set to a list of values separated by ':', these paths will be excluded from the list of paths to be processed when searching recursively.
+  Values containing no ``/`` will be matched against directory names at all levels, those starting with ``/`` will be considered absolute, while others containing a ``/`` somewhere other than the start of the value will be considered relative to the starting path.

 jenkins section
 ^^^^^^^^^^^^^^^